lanl/spotlight/docs/installation.rst

 Installation with Anaconda3
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

-We include a script in the ``tools/`` dir to demonstrate how Spotlight can be installed using Anaconda.
+We include a script in the ``tools/`` dir to demonstrate how Spotlight can be installed using Anaconda3; this script has been tested using Anaconda3 v4.7.10.
 Upon completion of the script below, the environment can be loaded with the command ``activate spotlight``.
-Note that this script assumes you have Anaconda3 installed, and the script below has been tested using Anaconda3 v4.7.10.
+Note that this script assumes you have Anaconda3 installed.

 .. literalinclude:: ../tools/install.sh